timbru31/mp3lyrics/README.md

 #### Why are you not using the LyricWiki API?

 ~~Although they have got a pretty neat [REST API](http://api.wikia.com/wiki/LyricWiki_API/REST) the lyrics can't be fully retrieved, most likely due to licensing issues.~~
 They no longer offer an API since January 2016.
+The site has since been shut down as of October 2020.

 #### Why are you not using musiXmatch API?